Cozy Peach Kitchen

 • Add garlic and jalapeño and sauté 1 minute more, until aromatic.

-• Add the ½ cup enchilada sauce, frozen corn, black beans, chili powder, cumin and lime juice.
+• Add the ½ cup of the enchilada sauce, frozen corn, drained black beans, cumin, chili powder, and lime juice.
 Cook over medium until the corn is defrosted, about 4-5 minutes.

 • To make the enchiladas: Add a heaping ½ cup of the black bean filling to a tortilla and roll up tightly.
 Line up the enchiladas in the glass dish with the fold down.